AnthonyMastrean/WindowsPowerShell/readme.markdown

     PS> git clone https://github.com/dahlbyk/posh-git.git posh-git

 Follow the instructions on their github project page under `Usage` to import their module into your shell and to get setup with the hot new prompt.
+Or follow the commands in my profile here, but it's not guaranteed to be up to date.